Reverse Crunch

 Variations:

-• Regular Crunch: The reversed variation of the Reverse Crunch exercise, where the upper body is lifted off the ground instead of the lower body.
+• Regular Crunch: The classic crunch variation and reversed variation of the reverse crunch exercise, where the upper body is lifted off the ground instead of the lower body.

 • Lying Leg Raise: Lie flat on your back and lift your legs off the ground, keeping them straight or slightly bent as you raise and lower them.